fujii/fujii.github.io/_posts/2016-09-06-emacs-redisplay-issue-on-vmware.md

 ### Switch wallpaper images every seconds

+This triggers repainting whole scrren every seconds.

 ### Switch to other window and back to Emacs

-Press Alt-Tab and Alt-Tab to switch window.
+Press Alt-Tab and Alt-Tab to switch window to repaint.